 The SUN School Free Food Market is a monthly distribution of fresh fruit and vegetables provided in partnership with the Oregon Food Bank.
 SUN Hunger Relief operational funds allow agencies to designate a lead person to coordinate Free Food Market distributions.
 The contractor will distribute emergency food to at least 60 households each time the Market is open for distribution.
 SUN Free Food Market sites will participate in Oregon Food Bank training, evaluation activities and reporting guidelines.
-Free Food Marketsites for FY2018 are indicated in Table 6 (page 34).
+Free Food Market sites for FY2023 are indicated in Table 6 (page 40) but may change over time.